Radio Norge

 Radio Norge (formerly Kanal 4 and Kanal 24) is a Norwegian radio station with headquarters in Bergen.
 It is subsidiary of Bauer Media AS.
 Radio Norge replaced Kanal 24 at noon on 21 April 2008, with a new profile decided by their listeners.
-They had previously had a campaign called Norge bestemmer (Norway decides), where they wanted the visitors opinion about what they wanted in the new station.
+They previously had a campaign called Norge bestemmer (Norway decides), where they wanted the visitors opinion about what they wanted in the new station.
 The station focuses in playing the best hits from the last four decades along with today's popular pop hits.
 CEO is Bente Klemetsdal.

 Shows on Radio Norge

 The first show ever on Radio Norge, was Lunsj with Annette Walter Numme, and producer Øystein Weibell which went on the air at noon, and was on the air for two hours.